manya16400/Reddit-Flair-Detection/README.md

   (You need a reddit account)
   We have used [Pushshift](https://pushshift.io/) to scrape the data from the subreddit.
 Unfortunately, it does not allow to extract their comments.
 To extract this information we use[PRAW](https://praw.readthedocs.io/en/latest/tutorials/comments.html) for this task.

-  The featres we will use for this are-
+  The features we will use for this are-
   Feature Name | Description
   -------------|-------------
   id | id of the post